hashgraph/hedera-improvement-proposal/HIP/hip-0000-Hedera-Signing-Protocol.md

 This protocol describes the interactions of two actors:

-The Server : The web application providing a service, henceforth referred to as the Server.
+The Requesting Website : The web application providing a service.
 This application is not controlled by the user, but is providing a service which interacts with the user's Hedera account in some fashion.
 An example would be Uniswap for the Ethereum blockchain.

 The Client : The client application, henceforth referred to as the Client.
-This application is controlled by the user and has access to a Hedera Account Private Key, which is used to sign the transactions for the services provided by the Server.
+This application is controlled by the user and has access to a Hedera Account Private Key, which is used to sign the transactions for the services provided by the Requesting Website.
 An example would be the Metamask wallet for the Ethereum blockchain.

 This proposal does not require any new Hedera API endpoints.